aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_12_SecuringAzureStorage.md

 ## Task 1: Create a virtual network

 In this task, you will create a virtual network.

-1. Sign-in to the Azure portal **`https://portal.azure.com/`**.

-    >**Note**: Sign in to the Azure portal using an account that has the Owner or Contributor role in the Azure subscription you are using for this lab.

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Virtual networks** and press the **Enter** key.